 SROs are constantly evolving to keep pace with technological innovations or societal expectations.
-With the rapid shift in advertising expenditure to digital and online media with now well over half of the global advertising ad spent being online, SROs will invest more and more time and resources in regulating advertising online and addressing the issue of scale.
+With the rapid shift in advertising expenditure to digital and online media with now well over half of the global advertising ad spent being online, SROs invest more time and resources in regulating advertising online and addressing the issue of scale.